 The LINE Hotel

-This is a brand new venue that just opened in Adams Morgan is already becoming a favorite to many in the area!
+This venue recently opened in Adams Morgan is already becoming a favorite to many in the area!
 It boasts a stunning rooftop view of the city and a gorgeous ballroom that can seat up to 500 guests at once.
 Having a smaller wedding?
 There are fantastic rooms available here for those more intimate events as well!

 If you’re looking for Paris in DC, you’ve come to the right place.
-The Cosmos Club is home to a ballroom so stunning that even if no decorating was done it would look just perfect.
-It is a private social club, so weddings here are extremely rare!
+The Cosmos Club is home to the Warne Ballroom, a room so stunning that even if no decorating was done, it would look just perfect.
+The ceiling mural in the Cosmos Club reception ballroom is even more beautiful in person and the club boasts both and East and West Garden perfect for portraits and your ceremony.

 The Willard Intercontinental